mike-koch/Mods-for-HESK/README.md

 <p>Browser compatibility: any browser / application capable of reading a JSON response.</p>

 <h2>Versioning</h2>
-<p>HESK UI will be maintained under the Semantic Versioning guidelines as much as possible.
+<p>HESK Web Services will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:</p>

 <code>&lt;major&gt;.&lt;minor&gt;.&lt;patch&gt;</code>